BostonBSD/financials/README.md

 Bullion data is collected through Yahoo!
 Finance [the Finnhub free account does not offer bullion data].

 ----------------------------------------------------------
-Has been tested on FreeBSD 13.1,
+Has been tested on FreeBSD 13.2,
-Debian “bullseye”, and Ubuntu 22.04; using amd64 architecture.
+Debian “bookworm”, and Ubuntu 22.04; using amd64 architecture.

-Has also been tested on FreeBSD 13.1 for arm64/aarch64.
+Has also been tested on FreeBSD 13.2 for arm64/aarch64.

 Will likely run on any derivative of these operating systems [Linux Mint, Elementary OS, Trisquel, Raspberry PI OS, NomadBSD, GhostBSD, etc].